GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/custom_routines/README.md

 At the end of a successful training job, it will upload the trained model object to a GCS bucket and sets `$MODEL_DIR` environment variable to the parent directory of all the generated models.

+It will also package up the custom routine and upload it to the bucket and set the environment variable `CUSTOM_ROUTINE_PATH` which points to it.
+`CUSTOM_ROUTINE_PATH` will later be used during the deployment of the model.

 ### Monitoring
 Once the training starts and the models are generated, you may view the training job in the [AI Platform page](https://console.cloud.google.com/mlengine/jobs).
 If you click on the